asewnath/eva-docs/doc/index.md

 # Eva - Evaluation and Verification of the Analysis

-# Eva - Evaluation and Verification of the Analysis

 Eva is a collaborative project to provide diagnostics that can be used to assess the performance of a JEDI-based data assimilation system.